(Courtesy of Minard Coons)

 Curtis' last movie job was a role in the made-for-TV western, CONAGHER (1991), which starred Sam Elliott and Katherine Ross.

-There were two marriages.
+There were three marriages.
+His first was to Lorraine Page circa 1943.
 Ken tied the knot with director John Ford's daughter Barbara who had been married to - and divorced from - troubled actor Robert Walker.
-Barbara and Ken's marriage lasted a dozen years, from 1952-1964.
+Barbara and Ken's marriage lasted a dozen years, from 1952 - 1964.
 He and Torrie Ahern Connelly married in Las Vegas in 1966, and they were together through his passing in 1991.

 The Motion Picture Herald and Boxoffice polls were conducted from about the mid 1930s through the mid 1950s.
 With a few exceptions, the annual results would list the 'Top Ten' (or 'Top Five') cowboy film stars.
 In most cases, the winners were what you would expect --- Autry, Rogers, Holt, Starrett, Hoppy, etc. Ken Curtis' career as a B western hero was too brief for him to obtain a ranking in these polls.